crytic/solana-lints/lints/type_cosplay/notes.md

 to the type definition.
 - single deserialized type; is enum => SECURE
 - single deserialized type; is not enum; has discriminant => SECURE
-- single deserialized type; is not enum; no discriminant => INSECURE (current sealevel example)
+- single deserialized type; is not enum; no discriminant => INSECURE (insecure-1)
 NOTE: do we really need to check if one is an enum?
 - multiple deserialized types; one is enum; all structs have discriminant => SECURE
 - multiple deserialized types; one is enum; some struct doesn't have discriminant => INSECURE
-- multiple deserialized types; multiple enums => INSECURE (multiple enums)
+- multiple deserialized types; multiple enums => INSECURE (insecure-2)
 - multiple deserialized types; no enums; all structs have discriminant => SECURE
 - multiple deserialized types; no enums; some struct doesn't have discriminant => INSECURE